bigfatpanda-training/pandas-practical-python-primer/level-1/cli-basics.md

 ## Goal 4: Organizational Pitstop
 * Pythonic way of indicating that a script is callable as a program.
 `if __name__ == "__main__"` construct.
 What does this get you?
-* Break things into smaller chuncks with functions.
+* Break things into smaller chunks with functions.
     * Create a function that parses command line input and returns the result.
     * Create a function stub that will be used to copy the files.